discloud/cli-dart/README.md

 <!-- markdownlint-disable MD024 -->

-# DisCloud CLI
+# Discloud CLI

 ## Installation

-Welcome to the **DisCloud CLI** installation documentation.
+Welcome to the **Discloud CLI** installation documentation.
 Follow the instructions below according to your operating system to install and start using the tool.

 > **Note:** Before proceeding, ensure you have the necessary **prerequisites** installed on your machine.